 Canola oil production has increased by 23% over the past decade, reaching 27.4 mln t, or 40 percent of the world’s total crop output.
 9.5 mln t & 6.1 mln t of canola oil will be produced in EU and China in 2019/2020, respectively.

 According to the most recent USDA figures, overall canola exports have increased by 41% over the past decade (from 2010/11 to 2019/20), reaching 15 mln t.
 Exports of canola oil are up 87% at 5.1 mln t, and exports of canola meal are up 90% at 6.9 mln t.

 In 2019/20, Canada supplied 9.5 mln t, or 62% of total, to foreign markets, making it the world’s top canola exporter.
 There were a maximum of 6.0 mln t of imports from EU countries, 2.5 mln t from China, and 2.4 mln t from Japan.

-Top Countries for Canola Production in World
+Top Countries With Highest Canola Production

 Following is a list of top ten biggest canola producing countries

 In 2019/2020, Canada dominated canola production & export with 19 mln t produced and 9.5 mln t shipped abroad.
 Canola oil is also a major industry in the country.
 Out of last year’s total output of 4.2 mln t, 82%, or 3.5 mln t, were shipped outside.

 Canola is never imported into China since all of it is processed locally.
 Canola cultivation has shrunk by 0.6 million hectares, or 8%, over the past decade.
 The crop will span 6.6 million hectares in 2021/2022.
 This places the nation as the second-largest producer of canola in the world.
 China is the leading producer of canola oil in 2021/2022with 6.1 million metric tonnes of output.
 However, because almost all of this oil is used in China, the country exports less than one percent of its total production.